iterative/cml.dev/content/docs/ref/tensorboard.md

 ## Credentials

-To generate new Tensorboard credentials, run `tensorboard dev upload` and set the `CML_TENSORBOARD_CREDENTIALS` environment variable to the contents of `~/.config/tensorboard/credentials/uploader-creds.json`
+To generate new Tensorboard credentials, run `tensorboard dev upload` locally and set the `CML_TENSORBOARD_CREDENTIALS` environment variable to the contents of `~/.config/tensorboard/credentials/uploader-creds.json`